Open source · CC BY 4.0 · May 2026

 drag to rotate · scroll to zoom · hover nodes · click to explore

-The architecture · Eight tiers · Forty-two drives
+The architecture · Seven tiers · Forty-two drives

 Tier Name Drives Arc Scale